We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to buy

-• Fantastic artwork really sells the Lovecraft setting
+• Fantastic artwork

 Reasons to avoid

-• Can be difficult to visualize and navigate locations via cards
+• Difficult to navigate locations

 In Arkham Horror: The Card Game – one of our all time favorite Cthulhu board games – you play a group of mystery-solving paranormal investigators, finding clues and then figuring out how to deal when those clues sprout tentacles and spiky teeth.